INBAC/LeeJongwon_Portfolio/Operating System/Simple Shell/README.md

 ===
 Written By Jongwon Lee
 ---
-This program is a simple SHELL program.
+This program is a simple Shell program.